 - disputes occurring ‘in the field of play’ or the equivalent context in a particular sport

 You also cannot appeal where the proceedings at first instance, ie the initial decision, specifically prohibit an appeal.

 Who can bring an appeal to us

-Generally, if the original dispute is between a person and a sporting body, either one can appeal an initial decision made by the NST or another sporting tribunal.
+The sporting body’s rules will generally indicate who can lodge an appeal.
+If the original dispute is between a person and a sporting body, either one can lodge the application to appeal an initial decision made by the NST or another sporting tribunal.

-Sport Integrity Australia or anyone else permitted by the sporting body’s anti-doping policy can also appeal against initial decisions made by the NST or another sporting tribunal about an anti-doping dispute.
+The Sport Integrity Australia CEO or anyone else permitted by the sporting body’s anti-doping policy can also appeal against initial decisions made by the NST or another sporting tribunal about an anti-doping dispute.